 I/S News and Announcements:

-BIG DATA FUTURE NOW ONLINE
+BIG DATA FUTURE

 - Conference videos and slide presentations are available here.

-I/S 2015 PRIVACY AND CYBERSECURITY ISSUE NOW AVAILABLE
+I/S 2015 PRIVACY AND CYBERSECURITY ISSUE

 I/S has published its 2015 Privacy and Cybersecurity Issue covering a host of hot topics: Noted computer scientist Lorrie Cranor (currently, the Federal Trade Commission’s Chief Technologist) has co-authored two privacy articles — one on smartphone data and the other on the utility of online trackers’ privacy policies.
 Mailyn Fidler analyzes federal policy regarding “zero-day” software vulnerabilities — vulnerabilities known to the government, but not known to vendors and users.
 Leading privacy law scholar Joel Reideberg and his team report on the effectiveness of “notice and choice” as a privacy protection strategy.
 Tim Wiseman analyzes when criminal defendants, consistent with the Fifth Amendment, can be compelled to decrypt information within their control.
 Leading off the volume is a fascinating article by communications scholar Meg Leta Ambrose that views our current big data revolution against the historical backdrop of the “probabilistic revolution” that occurred in the latter part of the first half of the nineteenth century.